idan53780/RT_Emotion_Detection/README.md

 - Optimizing performance for real-time processing
 - Refining the user interface
 - Adding support for additional input formats

+# all the above has been added ✅📸
 __________________________________________________
 ## 🙋‍♂️ Author
 Created by [Idan53780](https://github.com/Idan53780)